 The medical field has advanced their understanding of combat disorders, now termed Post Traumatic Stress Disorder.
 There is no formula for dealing with loss and re-entry.
 Each soldier’s journey toward a more normal life is unique.
 In clinical trials with combat veterans suffering with PTSD, grief symptoms were detected at very high levels of intensity as far as 30 years after active duty.
 The Department of Veterans Affairs states most veterans successfully readjust with few major problems.
 But if a veteran continues to suffer symptoms after a few months, professional help should be consulted.
 We can support our troops with patience and understanding.
 Re-integration and dealing with loss is a process that cannot be rushed.

 For veterans wanting support, there are resources available to help them through the transitional period.
-If you want to help veterans, get to know your local service providers, such as Northwest Compass.
-We host the Legacy Corps, which provides support and respite services at no cost to the veteran and their caregivers.
-There are many other very good service providers to our soldiers and their families.
+If you want to help veterans, get to know your local service providers.
 Investigate these groups and get involved, or pursue supporting them with financial contributions.

 Join me, especially on November 11, in saying to veterans everywhere “Thank you for your service”.
 With your help, we can help all veterans build a new dream in this great country they protected.